 Update: The FTC has reached a fair settlement agreement with Google without going through the unnecessary time and expense of court. “[Google] agreed to a legal settlement on patents that Jon Leibowitz, the commission chairman, called a “landmark enforcement action” that applies to huge high-tech markets like smartphones and tablet computers.”
 It is pleasing to see efficiency and equity in any bureaucratic process, especially when it comes to dealing with one of the United State’s gem corporate entities.
 This case is closed and justice has been served for all parties concerned.

 Recent news reports have indicated the Federal Trade Commission and Google are close to announcing resolution settling a two year long antitrust investigation of the internet search engine’s digital marketing conduct.
 Google was set to make enforceable commitments satisfying the results the complainants were looking for.
-However, Google’s competitors have mounted serious push back on the agreement that may have caused the resolution to be delayed, potentially risking expensive and time consuming litigation.
+However, Google’s competitors have mounted serious push back on the agreement that may have caused the , potentially risking expensive and time consuming litigation.

 The question is why?
 FTC Chairman Leibowitz appears to have developed a smart, fast, and flexible approach to antitrust enforcement without getting bogged down in lengthy litigation.
 Further, the FTC seemed to secure several important and substantive wins on patents, website opt-outs, advertiser portability, and search transparency.